Recalling my (almost) Perfect English Language Students

 In this post, I describe two students who stand out the most for their approach to learning English.

 MY TOP TWO STUDENTS AND THE QUALITIES THEY HAD/HAVE TO BE AN (ALMOST) PERFECT STUDENT OF ENGLISH

 Student 1: Maja

-The first student that springs to mind is a girl called Maja from the town of Płock in Poland.
+The first student that springs to mind is a girl called Maja who's from the town of Płock in Poland.
 I taught Maja back in 2010-11.
 She was seventeen at the time.

 I tended to give Maja challenging advanced-level texts at the start of each session.
 We’d then analyse the texts in terms of structure, vocabulary, pronunciation and grammar.
 This analysis usually didn’t take very long because she always knew everything.
 Therefore, the majority of the time was dedicated to discussion.

 In the time I taught Maja, we must have covered over 60 topics for discussion.
 Politics, diet, education, environment, you name it - Maja’s ability to express opinions and transfer unbelievable knowledge in English about some very complex and controversial themes was outstanding.
 Unbelievably, there were lessons when she would speak for 55 minutes and barely make a mistake.

 It seemed to me that Maja was a voracious reader of anything and everything in English.
 Perhaps her abilities can be explained by Stephen Krashen’s theory of Comprehensible Input.
 She acquired language naturally by gaining so much written and audible input outside of class.

 Maja also excelled in vocabulary/phrase recall tests.
 As if her natural talent and curiosity were not enough, Maja put in a lot of hard work behind the scenes to be an (almost) perfect student.

-Overall, inquisitiveness, hard work and a willingness to challenge oneself - qualities which the budding (almost) perfect student of English requires.
+Overall, inquisitiveness, a strong work ethic and a willingness to challenge oneself - qualities which the budding (almost) perfect student of English requires.
 Maja had all of these qualities in abundance.

 Student 2: Marek

 The second student I’d like to mention is a Polish man called Marek.
-I’ve been teaching Marek since 2012.
+I’ve been teaching him since 2012.